i-RIC/solver_dev_manual/source/06/02/02_open_cgns_file.rst

 Opening a CGNS file
 ======================

-Open a CGNS file, read it in and make it into a writable state.
+Open a CGNS file.

-The subroutine is defined in cgnslib.
+When opening a CGMS file for modifying, specify IRIC_MODE_MODIFY as mode.

+When opening a CGMS file for reading only, specify IRIC_MODE_READ as mode.

 .. list-table:: Subroutine to use
    :header-rows: 1

    * - Subroutine
      - Remarks

-   * - cg_open_f
+   * - cg_iric_open
      - Opens a CGNS file